-The United Kingdom enacted the Bribery Act of 2010 which prohibits bribery committed in the commercial sector (business to business), bribery committed solely within its own territory and any bribery of foreign government officials including facilitating payments.
-Conduct that is prohibited under the new law includes accepting of bribes meant to influence decision making.
+The United Kingdom enacted the Bribery Act of 2010 which prohibits bribery committed in the commercial sector (i.e., the bribe is made by one business to another, with no governmental official involved) and bribery of government officials, including "facilitation" payments (i.e., an unofficial payment made to a government official for the purpose of performing, or accelerating the performance of, a routine service).
 The Bribery Act applies to any corporation provided it carries on a business, or part of a business, in the UK.
-It also applies to corrupt conduct that takes place entirely outside of the UK.
+It can apply to corrupt conduct that takes place entirely outside of the UK.

-It is also a crime under the local anti-bribery laws of many countries to pay or accept bribes.
+The US and the UK are not the only countries with anti-bribery laws; many countries and territories make it a crime to offer or accept bribes.
 The legal landscape is complicated and Employees who have any concerns or questions about these issues should seek advice from the available resources detailed below in the Resources for Seeking Advice and Reporting Concerns section.